MF Global Shares Got Crushed: What You Need to Know

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of global financial broker MF Global (NYS: MF) were getting hammered by investors today, losing as much as 51% after the company announced fiscal second-quarter results.
+What: Shares of financial broker MF Global (NYS: MF) were getting slammed by investors for a second day in a row, falling as much as 42% in intraday trading on massive volume.

 Want to keep up to date on these stocks?

 - Add Moody's to your watchlist.

 At the time this article was published Motley Fool newsletter services have recommended buying shares of Moody's.
 Motley Fool newsletter services have recommended writing puts in Moody's.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.Fool contributor Matt Koppenheffer does not have a financial interest in any of the companies mentioned.
 You can check out what Matt is keeping an eye on by visiting his CAPS portfolio, or you can follow Matt on Twitter @KoppTheFool or Facebook.
 The Fool's disclosure policy prefers dividends over a sharp stick in the eye.

 Copyright © 1995 - 2011 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.